 Yes I find that the Opal makes the light a lot softer/flatter and more even and it also cuts the output back quite a bit.
 Some people like that as then you don’t have to use the sock but I find that I need to have both options able to be quickly changed - the light being harder and softer throughout my shoots as the light in NZ is constantly changing.
 I think if you were shooting a lot of beauty or studio work then it would be handy to have it on and if you are wanting a more natural look then the output from the Opal is quite beautiful.
 I have used it in my “The Forest” Shoot and some of my beauty shoots.

-Anonymous asked: Hi Fiona, love your work.
+Anonymous said: Hi Fiona, love your work.
 What would you say is the difference between the Mola Demi and the Setti?
 Which one do you use more?

 Thank you - I use the Demi more on my location work as often it involves a lot of trekking around and its a lot more portable.If I need more output and have someone who can carry it for me then the the Setti is preferable and I do use it more with my studio work if I need to light the model full length.
 With my beauty it depends on the look I am going for and how much modeling I want on the face.
 As the Demi is smaller there is more drop off and with the Setti there is a larger coverage of light.